-On a monthly basis, glands control hormone production to regulate the menstrual cycle.
 The menstrual cycle is a biofeedback system, meaning that each gland and structure is affected by the activity of others.
-One of the principal sex hormones intricately involved with the healthy functioning of this monthly process happens to be progesterone.
+One of the principal sex hormones intricately involved with the healthy functioning of this monthly process is progesterone.

 Continue reading to learn more about the role of progesterone in the menstrual cycle as well as how progesterone levels fluctuate throughout the cycle stages.

 The first half of the menstrual cycle is known as the follicular phase, or the proliferative phase.
 It begins with the first day of menses and lasts until ovulation, usually ranging from 10 to 16 days.